Laragear/EmailLogin/README.md

 });
 ```

 The throttling uses the same cache used to store the email login intent, and the request fingerprint (IP) by default.
-You may change the cache store to use as second name, and even the key to use as throttler as third argument.
+You may change the cache store with the second argument, and even the key to use as throttler identifier as third argument.

 ```php
 use Illuminate\Support\Facades\Route;